MicrosoftDocs/azure-management-docs/articles/azure-arc/system-center-virtual-machine-manager/deliver-esus-for-system-center-virtual-machine-manager-vms.md

 - [Azure Policy Guest Configuration](/azure/cloud-adoption-framework/manage/azure-server-management/guest-configuration-policy): Audit the configuration settings in an Azure Arc-enabled SCVMM VM.

-## Upgrading from Windows Server 2012/2012 R2
+## Upgrade from Windows Server 2012/2012 R2

 You can select one or more Azure Arc-enabled SCVMM VMs to link to an ESU license.
 Once you've linked a VM to an activated ESU license, the VM is eligible to receive Windows Server 2012 and 2012 R2 ESUs.
 When upgrading a Windows Server 2012/2012 R2 machine to Windows Server 2016 or above, it's not necessary to remove the Azure Connected Machine agent from the machine.

 The new operating system will be visible for the machine in Azure within a few minutes of upgrade completion.
 Upgraded machines no longer require ESUs and are no longer eligible for them.
 Any ESU license associated with the machine isn't automatically unlinked from the machine.
 See [Unlink a license](/azure/azure-arc/servers/api-extended-security-updates#unlink-a-license) for instructions on doing so manually.

 >[!Note]
 > - See [Troubleshoot delivery of Extended Security Updates for Windows Server 2012](../servers/troubleshoot-extended-security-updates.md) to troubleshoot any problems that occur during the enablement process.<br>